fastapi/fastapi/docs/en/docs/async.md

-# Asynchronous Code with Async and Await
+# Asynchronous Code

 Asynchronous code allows your program to perform a task in the background while running another task at the same time.
 Concurrencies and parallelisms are two types of asynchronous code.
-FastAPI uses concurrency for web development and offers the potential to use the benefits of parallelism and multiprocessing for CPU bound workloads like those in Machine Learning systems.
+FastAPI uses concurrency (rooted in the <a href="https://anyio.readthedocs.io/en/stable/" class="external-link" target="_blank">AnyIO Python asynchronous library</a>) for web development and offers the potential to use the benefits of parallelism and multiprocessing for CPU bound workloads like those in Machine Learning systems.

 This document offers an introduction to:
 * Asynchronous code